-The Southern red-backed vole is a mostly nocturnal, small mammal from the central part of North America.
-Their color is gray, with a red stripe on its back, and an underbody of gray or white.
+The Southern red-backed vole is a primarily nocturnal, small mammal from the central part of North America.
+Their color is gray, with a red stripe on its back and an underbody of gray or white.

 This species of vole is an omnivore eating insect, grains, fruits, nuts, seeds, berries, leaves, roots, bark, fungi, and lichens.